anyscale/templates/templates/fine-tune-llm_v2/cookbooks/modifying_hyperparameters/README.md

   accelerator_type:A10G: 0.001 # specifies GPU type available, and a minimum allocation per worker
 ```

 Internally, our fine-tuning code will launch Ray workers with each being allocated one GPU.
 The cluster will be auto-scaled if needed to meet the requirements.
 The different GPU types you can specify can depend on the specific Anyscale Cloud.
-The specific value you specify for the accelerator type (0.001 here) does not matter much, as long as it's non-zero (so that each worker is allocated a GPU) and less than or equal to 1 (so that the requested number of GPUs is the same as `num_devices`).
+The value you specify for the accelerator type (0.001 here) does not matter much, as long as it is non-zero (so that each worker is allocated a GPU) and less than or equal to 1 (so that the requested number of GPUs is the same as `num_devices`).

 ## Learning rate